Claire Trevett: Former PM Jim Bolger's third strike a Labour masterstroke

 This is Bolger's third strike in terms of cuckolding National.

-His first was signing up as CEO of NZ Post and KiwiBank under the former Labour Government.
+His first was signing up as Chair of NZ Post and KiwiBank under the former Labour Government.

 His second was signing up as chair of KiwiRail following Labour's buy-back of it.
 It was Bolger who had privatised KiwiRail's predecessor New Zealand Rail in the first place.